hdtodd/omnisensor_433/README.md

       d are your encoded data bytes; and c is the computed CRC8 checksum.
 ```
+11. If necessary, calculate by hand to confirm that the message that would be transmitted contains the data you intended to transmit.
-11. Transfer that code to the Arduino `.ino` code:
+12. Transfer that code to the Arduino `.ino` code:
     *  Copy your object code into `omni.ino` in place of the `class omni` object defined there but keep the `omni` name for the class.
     *  Change any `cout` statements in your object `class` to corresponding `DBG_print()` statements in the `.ino` file.
     *  In the `setup()` section, change any initiation you need to set up your sensor system or sensor library.
     *  In the `loop()` section, add the names of the data values being retrieved from your sensor, use `fmt=0` as the message format type, change the `om.pack_msg()` and `om.unpack_msg()` parameters to use your data fields.
-12. Compile and download your `omni.ino` code into your microcontroller (Pico).
+13. Compile and download your `omni.ino` code into your microcontroller (Pico).
 Watch the monitor window.
 The Pico should be sending messages at 5-second or 30-second intervals (select the appropriate `#define` in `omni.ino`), and the monitor window will show both the data values being transmitted, as received from your sensor(s), and as a string of 8 hexadecimal data bytes represent the data being sent by ISM-band transmission.

 At this point, you are transmitting real data from your sensors to `rtl_433`!!